plentymarkets/docs-raw/plentyInterface/Item.md

 </pre>

-Deletes a sales price currency.
-The ID of the sales price and the currency must be specified.
+Deactivates a currency for a sales price.
+The ID of the sales price and the ISO code of the currency must be specified.

 ##### <strong>Parameters</strong>

 <table class="table table-condensed">    <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>
         <td>$salesPriceId</td>
-        <td>The ID of the sales price</td>
+        <td>The unique ID of the sales price</td>
     </tr>
     <tr>
         <td><a target="_blank" href="http://php.net/string">string</a></td>
         <td>$currency</td>
-        <td>The currency of the sales price</td>
+        <td>The <a href="https://developers.plentymarkets.com/rest-doc/introduction#currencies" target="_blank">ISO</a> code of the currency; -1 = all currencies.</td>
     </tr>
 </table>